-Homemade vegan buttermilk, or "soured milk" is called for in a lot of vegan baking namely in cakes, cupcakes, scones, and pancakes.
+Homemade vegan buttermilk, or "soured milk", is called for in a lot of vegan baking, especially in cakes, cupcakes, scones, and pancakes.

-Dairy-free buttermilk reacts when mixed with baking soda and forms carbon dioxide, which helps baked goods to rise.
-This makes it ideal for leavening vegan baked goods and helping them to rise.
+Dairy-free buttermilk reacts with baking soda to produce carbon dioxide, which causes baked goods to rise.
+This makes it a great leavening agent for vegan recipes.

-I often get the question, can I substitute soy milk for oat milk or almond milk in this recipe?
-So I went and tested three kinds of plant-based milk to see which makes the best dairy-free buttermilk substitute so that you don't have to!
+People often ask me whether soy milk can be swapped for oat or almond milk in this recipe.
+So, I tested all three plant-based milks to find out which works best as a dairy-free buttermilk substitute - so you don’t have to!

 Jump to: